boobzzz/goit_pycore_finproj_g9/README.md

   This command allows assigning an email address to an existing contact.
 For example, one can type: `add-email Mike mike.surname@gmail.com` to assign a corresponding email to Mike.
 The user is going to be informed if the email is alrady present, or if it is invalid.
 - show-email - Show a contact's email address

   This command will return all the email addresses of a contact - given that such a contact is present and any email addresses are assigned to that contact.
 Example usage: `show-email Mike`.
 The user is going to be informed if the contact is absent or if the contact has no email addresses saved.
+The bot also writes the amount of email addresses found in a contact.
 - change-email - Change a contact's email address

   This command allows changing an already saved email address, example usage is the following: `change-email Mike mike.surname@gmail.com mike.lastname@gmail.com`.
 The user is going to be informed if the number that is attempted to be changed is not present in contact's data.